Aminesbm7/SplunkSIEM/Documentation.md

 ![imatge](/images/22.png)

 We can also find the part where the net user command has been executed to create the user:

 ![imatge](/images/23.png)

+***This project demonstrates the effectiveness of Splunk in monitoring security events clients and the value of using Atomic Red Team for realistic attack simulations.
+By integrating these tools, we can significantly enhance our threat detection and response capabilities.
+Moving forward, continuous testing and tuning of our detection mechanisms are crucial to staying ahead of evolving threats.***

+Amine Sbaay